googlesamples/unity-jar-resolver/README.md

 into your own plugin, see the [Plugin Redistribution](#plugin-redistribution) section of this document.

+# Analytics

+The External Dependency Manager for Unity plugin by default logs usage to Google Analytics.
+The purpose of the logging is to quantitatively measure the usage of functionality, to gather reports on integration failures and to inform future improvements to the developer experience of the External Dependency Manager plugin.
+Note that the analytics collected are limited to the scope of the EDM4U plugin’s usage.

+For details of what is logged, please refer to the usage of `EditorMeasurement.Report()` in the source code.

 # Requirements

 The *Android Resolver* and *iOS Resolver* components of the plugin only work